vindimy/chef-altcointip/cookbooks/altcointip/README.md

 altcointip Cookbook
 ===================
 This cookbook installs and configures Reddit ALTcointip bot.
+This cookbook does *not* install any required altcoin daemons (such as Bitcoin, Litecoin, etc).

 Requirements
 ------------